Engoo Blog Language Tips

 Chilly

-"Chilly" is the perfect word to use when it's cold but not too cold.
+"Chilly" is a great word to use when the weather is cold but not too cold.

-The forecast says it will become chilly later in the week.
+The forecast says it will be chilly later in the week.

 Nippy

-This is an informal adjective that is similar to chilly.
+This is an informal adjective that's similar to "chilly."

 Although yesterday was nice, it's surprisingly nippy out today.

-Note that it is common in American English to simply say "out" instead of "outside."
+Note that it's common in American English to simply say "out" instead of "outside."

 Brisk